tijsboussier/blog/spaces.md

 **Listography**

   For obsessive list makers (guilty!).
 Every list gets is its own card, can be put on 'main', 'ongoing' and 'archive' pages, which are public, or on a private page for lists you don't want to share.
 Simple default design with simple customisation options.
 Honestly, this was fun, but I wasn't using it a lot and got rid of it in the end.
-Definitely an inspiration for the lists I publish on here.

 **Livejournal**